rawatsudhir1/PBI-CI-CD/README.md

 # PBI - CI/CD using service principal
-This week i bumped up on a situation where user want to setup CICD pipeline for PowerBI embedded reports using service principal.
+This week i bumped up on a situation where user want to setup CICD pipeline for PowerBI reports using service principal.
 I did hands on and shared my expereince.

 # Prerequisite
 - [Azure subscription](https://azure.microsoft.com/en-us/free/)